 Obesity is a top contributor to a variety of co-morbid conditions and complications which can affect all systems of the body from head to toe.
-Being overweight or suffering from obesity has been known to contribute to a wide range of different health conditions, and many of these co-morbidities are also associated with syndrome.
+Being overweight or suffering from obesity has been known to contribute to a wide range of different health conditions, and many of these co-morbidities are also associated with these syndromes listed below:

 There are also a number of co-morbidities which exist between the two conditions, meaning that the patient has both obesity and metabolic syndrome in addition to these co-occurring conditions.
 Some of the most common co-morbidities include hypertension, glucose intolerance and dyslipidemia.

 - Insulin Resistance Syndrome: Also referred to as Syndrome X, which is a coronary heart disease with type 2 diabetes.
 Insulin resistance syndrome has to do with a reduction on how insulin works on muscle and liver cells, causing an elevation of the glucose in the blood, increasing pancreatic insulin output.

 - Diabetes: Obesity is actually the most reliable predictor for the development of type 2 diabetes, especially due to excess abdominal weight.

 - Hypertension: Hypertension is high blood pressure, which is one of the more common complications associated with obesity.

 - Hypercholesterolemia: This is marked by elevated cholesterol levels, and is often caused by obesity which leads to long-term elevation of triglycerides and total cholesterol levels.

 - Low-Grade Inflammation: Obesity has caused systematic inflammation in obese patients, especially around excess adipose tissue.

 - Cardiovascular Disease: Obesity has become a significant predictor for heart attack and stroke, which can result from many of its co-morbidities including diabetes, elevated cholesterol and hypertension.